TWILIGHT GOLF, A SCOTTISH SHANGRI-LA

 “deliciously indulgent – and a peculiarly Scottish – pleasure.
 For summer golf here is traditionally an evening game.
 Indeed, in weeks when the Open is not in town, the St Andrews locals tend not to allow tourists even to tee off between 5pm and half past six, so that they can bathe in the strangely permissive enjoyment of golf in the gloaming.
 Even at 10pm – there is more than enough light in the sky to read the line of your final putt.”

-Just in case you’re concerned, the locals of St Andrews might cherish the early evening starts, but they don’t allocate them.
-A bit of journalistic license maybe?
+Just in case you’re concerned, the locals of St Andrews might cherish the early evening starts and their Twilight golf, but they can allocate them.
+A bit of journalistic license maybe? but then the author has used the lower burden of “tend not to”, as it is possible to get so-called ‘dark times’ (it’s just very difficult)

 The fading sunlight at Dundonald.
 The west coast courses generate the most spectacular sunsets